Second Guatemalan migrant child dies in US custody

-An eight-year-old migrant from Guatemala died in government custody on Tuesday, US Customs and Border Protection said, the second child fatality in US detention this month.
+An eight-year-old migrant from Guatemala died in US government custody on Tuesday, Customs and Border Protection said, the second child fatality in American detention this month.

 The boy, who was with his apprehended father, had been transferred to a New Mexico medical center showing signs of sickness on Monday, the agency said.

 Staff diagnosed him with a cold but later discovered a fever.
-He was released midday, given prescriptions for ibuprofen and the amoxicillin antibiotic.
+He was released at midday, with prescriptions for ibuprofen and the antibiotic amoxicillin.

-The child was later transferred back to the hospital after showing signs of nausea and vomiting, dying just after midnight.
+The child was later transferred back to the hospital after showing signs of nausea and vomiting, and died just after midnight.

 The CBP said it had not established the cause of death but would "ensure an independent and thorough review of the circumstances."